Let’s Go to Luckenbach, Texas: 5 Things to do There

 Trading was good amongst not only other settlers in the area, most of whom were German, but also amongst the surrounding Indian tribes and pioneers heading west.

-In the 1850s, a post office, school, and community center/dance hall was opened in Luckenbach as the little town continued to grow.
+In the 1850s, a post office, school, and community center/dance hall were opened in Luckenbach as the little town continued to grow.

-The name of the community was changed to Luckenbach, Minna’s husband’s last name and a post office opened up in the General Store.
-There was a line painted on the floor to mark where you were no longer allowed to consume alcohol because you were on federal property.
+The name of the community was changed to Luckenbach (Minna’s husband’s last name) and a post office opened up in the General Store.

 Fun fact: In the 1860s, Jacob Brodbeck was said to have flown the world’s very first airplane well above the treetops in the Luckenbach/Fredricksburg area.
-However, he couldn’t keep the plane in the air long, but survived the crash.
+However, he couldn’t keep the plane in the air long.
+Thankfully, he survived the crash.
 This was 38 years before the Wright Brother’s made their first flight in North Carolina!

 Luckenbach reached it’s peak in 1904 with a population of 492.
 However, by the 1960s, it was almost a ghost town.